Elias-Black/Landing-CMS/README.md

 </body>
 ```
 ### Modules
 If you need use any modules you can creat these in `modules` directory.
-For using your fields in your modules you should connect DB before connected this modules.
+For using your Fields in your modules you should connect DB before connected this modules.

 **Example:**
 ```php